-Regrettably,most of us didn’t grow up around financially savvy female role models.
+Regrettably, most of us didn’t grow up around financially savvy female role models.
 We usually have to figure things out the hard way.
-In my case, it wasn’t until I landed myself in serious debt that I took my finances seriously.
+In my case, it wasn’t until I landed myself in serious debt that I took my personal finances seriously.

 As the saying goes, “Humans are creatures of habit.”
-Habits can make you, but they can also break you – you do not just become what you think about consistently, you become what you do consistently.
+Habits can make you, but they can also break you.
 Put another way ‘we first make our habits, then our habits make us.’